Apps to tame digital addiction

 Fighting fire with fire

-I turned a year older on Friday.
-My husband said, “don’t misuse your life.”
+I turned a year older on Friday: “Don’t misuse your life” is good advice.
 Is this a good use of my life?
 Yes, yes, yes.
 Is this a good use of your life?

-Before there were more days spent offline and outdoors, there were the apps that helped me tame my digital addiction: SelfControl, DF Tube, and iOS Restrictions— Okay, DF Tube and iOS Restrictions are not apps but they work!
-Anyway, these “apps” have been monumental in radically transforming my relationship to technology.
-When the addictive sites are blocked and inaccessible, I magically find more rewarding and satisfying things to do; the little things, like doing the dishes right away, or the big things, like writing more.
+Before there were more days spent offline and outdoors, there were the apps that helped me tame my digital addiction: SelfControl, DF Tube, and iOS Restrictions.
+Okay, DF Tube and iOS Restrictions are not apps but they work!
+Anyway, these “apps” have been monumental in radically transforming my relationship with technology.
+When the addictive sites are blocked and inaccessible, I magically find more rewarding and satisfying things to do, from the little things like doing the dishes to big things like writing more.

-Thanks to SelfControl, I’ve blocked YouTube for the rest of the week, oops, so here’s a wonderful podcast episode from Hidden Brain instead: This is Your Brain on Ads.
-It’s a look at how media, tech, and entertainment companies hijack our attention.
+Thanks to SelfControl, I have blocked YouTube for the rest of the week, oops, so here’s a wonderful podcast episode from Hidden Brain instead: This is Your Brain on Ads.
+It explores how media, tech, and entertainment companies hijack our attention.
 I mean, how can you not click on How Many Rubber Bands Does It Take To Explode A Watermelon?
-(I hope it’s the right link- going off Google preview here).
+(I hope it’s the right link— going off Google preview here).

 Calvin: Look at all the starts!
 The universe just goes out forever and ever!